 It is the QNB Group's policy to maintain accurate and consistent risk ratings across its credit portfolio.
 This facilitates focused management of the applicable risks and the comparison of credit exposures across all lines of business, geographic regions and products.
 The rating system is supported by a variety of financial analytics, combined with processed market information to provide the main inputs for the measurement of counterparty risk.
 All internal risk ratings are tailored to the various categories and are derived in accordance with the QNB Group's rating policy.
-The attributable risk ratings are assessed and updated regularly and the system consists of a nine-scale credit rating system (compared to QCB's five-scale credit rating system) as follows:
+The attributable risk ratings are assessed and updated regularly, and the system consists of a ten-scale credit rating system (compared to QCB's five-scale credit rating system), of which seven (with positive and negative modifiers) relate to "performing", and three to "non-performing", as follows: